The New Normal

 Life is meaningful when simply lived, no matter how simply.
 A need for a "legacy" can also reflect a deep seated fear of "not being good enough" and of "being forgotten".
 Ultimately, this planet and our solar system will cease to exist.
 There will be no accounts of it or humanity, let alone our individual lives, on any cosmic scale.
 Who are we trying to impress with the creation of our "legacy" in the first place?
 In the end, it's all about EGO.

 There is a gift in the adversity if you wish to find it.
 This is not meant to be a trite idiom, such as "every cloud has a silver lining".
-In my own life experience, my injuries and trauma have made me a better therapist because I chose to become more than my injuries.
+In my own life experience, my injuries and trauma have made me a better therapist because I chose to become more than the experiences.
 It is easy to stay in the role of victim.
 It can be the most powerful role one can play, which makes it a hard role with which to not identify.
 There is much to be said about the power of the victim, but it is important that recognizing that having been victimized is much different than choosing to be a victim.

 There is a delicate balance between moving out of one's comfort zone and pushing one's self beyond one's means.
 Exercise, diet and healthy living are excellent lifestyle choices, but they can also be forms of punishment.
 Balance is healthy; rigidity is not.
 Even when it brings a sense of control and even a community of "like-minded" individuals who support the same lifestyle.